btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 * Adds a `missingPermission` field to 403 errors, to make it easier to identify why users are getting this error
 * Adds a field `StoreId` to the payment requests
 * Users can now create payment requests through Greenfield without specifying a currency in which case the payment request currency will be set to the store's default currency
-* Improves permission error messages of Greenfidl API
+* Improves permission error messages of Greenfield API
 * Removes redundant/unused parameters in payment methods
 * Fixes a payment request creation failure when expiry was specified
 * Fixes guests not being able to change payment methods when using the internal LN node